devonorourke/digitalHeap/hssci/lesson1.md

 2. There's this thing called `math` which is a program that lets me do square root calculations.
 3. There's this weird astersik `*` which I don't understand yet. *Don't worry.
 It's called a wild card.
 We'll talk about [regular expressions](https://docs.python.org/3/library/re.html) later.*

-Okay, so what about importing something that doesn't do math.
+Okay, so is Jupyter Notebook just a glorified calculator?
+What about importing something that doesn't do math.
 Does Jupyter Notebook let me do something that my TI-89 can't (or iPhone, or whatever)?
 Yup.
 [More than you care to imagine](https://github.com/jupyter/jupyter/wiki/A-gallery-of-interesting-Jupyter-Notebooks).
-And that leaves us with one final task - remember way, way back at the beginning of this lesson we talked about downloading some program called `nglview`?
-Maybe not.
-But it's there, I promise.
-How do we do that?
-Easy - but you have to go back to your `Terminal`.
+And that leaves us with our second to last task for today - remember way, way back at the beginning of this lesson we talked about downloading some program called `nglview`?
+Let's do that next.

+## Importing modules you don't yet have
+Thanks to Anaconda, this is a fairly simple task to complete - but you have to go back to your `Terminal`.
 From the command line, type:
 ```
 cd ~
 conda install nglview -c bioconda